-Unfortunately some organisations seem to be filled with these people where the culture has become infested with a dark, heavy energy that drains the fun and joy away and negatively impacts productivity, creativity and results.
-Even more disturbing is how contagious a negative energy can be … spreading like wildfire through a team and even the entire organization.
+Unfortunately, some organisations seem to be filled with these people where the culture has become infested with a dark, heavy energy that drains the fun and joy away and negatively impacts productivity, creativity and results.
+Even more disturbing is how contagious a negative energy can be… spreading like wildfire through a team and even the entire organisation.

 So the real question here is – are you an energy giver or taker?

-Every day we get to choose who we are when we turn up at work.
-We get to choose if we are seen to bring lightness, joy and possibility to the team or if we bring with us a heavy cloud filled with negativity and doom.
-It’s our choice.
-We decide.
+Every day you get to choose who you are when you turn up at work.
+You get to choose if you are seen to bring lightness, joy and possibility to the team or if you bring with you a heavy cloud filled with negativity and doom.
+It’s you choice.
+You decide.

-And the higher up we go and the more people we lead or influence on a daily basis … the more important it is to manage our energy and our attitude.
+And the higher up you go and the more people you lead or influence on a daily basis, the more important it is to manage your energy and attitude.

-Leadership success is increasingly dependent on how we interact with others – the ways in which we engage, support, and connect.
+Leadership success is increasingly dependent on how you interact with others – the ways in which you engage, support, and connect.
 People want to work with good, likeable people.
 We like to spend time with people who we trust, who we believe to be authentic and people who bring joy to our time at work.